jjdunlop/draping_playground/README.md

 cd draping_playground
 bash setup.sh
 ```
+I would suggest restarting your runtime at this stage.

 3. We have used Jupyter Lab for this project.
 Run the following to get this setup if desired.
 ```bash
 pip install jupyterlab